Owning an Exotic Pet: Legalities & Liabilities

 Summary of the state law: It is unlawful for people to introduce exotic animals for private use into Hawaii.
 Exotic animals include, but are not limited to the Felidae family (lion, leopard, cheetah); Canidae family (wolf and coyote); and Ursidae family (black bear, grizzly bear, and brown bear), etc.

 Not surprisingly, Hawaii is home to many beautiful wildlife refuges, which allow animals to roam free and protected in their natural habitat.
-Check out the Kilauea Lighthouse and Wildlife Refuge in the video below from KHON2 News.

 Visiting Hawaii provides you the opportunity to see some of the most exotic wildlife on earth without taking that wildlife out of its natural habitat.
 There are a plethora of tour companies offering responsible guided tours for those who wish to see such animals in the wilds of the Hawaiian islands.